rgdavies92/used-car-value/README.md

 Although it can be explained quickly, gathering, cleaning and merging predictor variables from an additional data source was a time consuming process.
 The steps taken were:
 * Scrape dimensions and volumetric details for all cars on Carsized.com
 * Build and condition three variables on which to merge the Carsized data with AutoTrader data; year, body and car name.
-This involved some RegEx and translation from American english to UK english.
+This involved some RegEx and translation from American English to UK English.
 * Use <i>ffill</i> and <i>bfill</i> to populate Carsized data for all years covered by the AutoTrader data.
 For example, the Volkswagen Polo dimensions from the 2005 model were replicated with <i>ffill</i> for all years up to 2014, when a newer model was released.

 The additional car boot size data were merged with the existing AutoTrader data with non-matched cars dropped.
 This left 319,663 complete used cars entries for this additional modelling.